 - Sometimes in an interview you will be asked a question that seems very difficult to understand.

 Remember, the interviewer may be testing you on your ability to cope with a difficult situation.
 They might not be interested in the answer but in the way you cope with the question.
 That said it is important to answer the question.

 With difficult questions where you are not sure how to answer the question asked, it maybe be useful to use the ‘Editorial Control’.
 Turn the conversation around to what you want to talk about.

 Smile, answer as positively as you can do your best, that’s it, that’s all you can do.
 Remember it is not about getting every interview, chances are you won’t, it is about learning about the interview process, improving your skills, so that when the right job comes along for you , you can do a very good interview for it.

 How we can help:

 So that is our small contribution to the process of interviewing!
-Remember as always we are people at the end of this blog.
 If you want to come in and chat to us, ask us to do up your CV, help you with interview skills, show you how to apply for a job online etc we are more than willing to help.